Embyr: World of Two Moons Ever Sundered and Remade

 Eve of Miracles is the festival of the unfettered spirit.
 On this eve a man is considered blessed if he can cast aside his cares and burdens and instead laugh and sing and live in good cheer, even if only for a day.
 Nomadic people, gypsies and travelers are particularly enthusiastic for the Eve of Miracles, as it is for them the most exulting of all holidays.

-Harvestide is the festival of bounty and blessing for the passing season’s crop.
+Harvestide is the festival of bounty, thanksgiving and blessing for the passing season’s crop.
 Throughout the realms it is customary to observe Harvestide by selecting a Harvest Queen for these festivities.
 The honored girl who is chosen is considered to be anointed by the divine, and she is decorated with grain from the fields, fruit from the trees and colored ribbons from the families of selected households.
 On the day of Harvestide she is paraded through the villages, carried high on a throne of wattle and thatch so that she might bless the season’s harvest yield.

 Eve of Passed Souls focuses on gatherings of family and friends who pray for and remember those who have passed away.
 Traditions include building small, private altars honoring the deceased, and the preparation of the favorite foods and beverages of the departed.